 Pre-boarding on a Southwest Airlines flight is a service provided to those who need extra help getting on the plane.
 It is open to those who have a specific seating need due to a disability, need boarding help, extra time, or need help stowing an assistive device.

 To be eligible, you must request pre-boarding from a Southwest customer service agent at the ticket desk or departure gate.
 Upon request, you will be asked a few “fact-finding questions” to decide if you are eligible, and if so, you will receive a boarding pass with a pre-boarding designation and be allowed to pre-board with one companion.
-However, those who pre-board are not allowed to occupy an exit row seat.
+Note that those who pre-board are not allowed to occupy an exit row seat.

 Business Select